Ethereum: Performance and scalability

-As of March 2025, the maximum theoretical throughput for Ethereum is 142 TPS (given its current 36M gas limit, 12s blocks, and 21k gas cost for ETH transfers).
+As of December 2025, the maximum theoretical throughput for Ethereum L1 is 238 TPS (given its current 60M gas limit, 12s blocks, and 21k gas cost for ETH transfers).
 Due to large smart contract and batch transaction using more gas in each block, the average transaction throughput is much less.
 As of January 2016, the Ethereum averaged about 25 transactions per second; this did not change after the move to proof-of-stake.
 In comparison, the Visa payment platform processes 45,000 payments per second.
 This has led some to question the scalability of Ethereum.

 Ethereum's blockchain uses a Merkle–Patricia Tree to store account state in each block.
 The trie allows for storage savings, set membership proofs (called "Merkle proofs"), and light client synchronization.
 The network has faced congestion problems, such as in 2017 in relation to CryptoKitties.

 Layer 2 (L2) is one of the approaches that the Ethereum ecosystem has developed in order to scale up and handle more transactions with lower transaction fees.
 A Layer 2 chain is a separate blockchain that extends Ethereum (Layer 1) and inherits the security guarantees of Ethereum.
 There are different types of L2 chains, including optimistic rollups and zero-knowledge rollups (zk rollups).
 Depending on their individual technical details, some L2 chains are capable of processing thousands of transactions per second.

 Legal status and regulation

-The legal status of Ether (ETH), Ethereum's native token, remains subject to uncertainty and varies substantially from one jurisdiction to another.
+The legal status of ether (ETH), Ethereum's native token, remains subject to uncertainty and varies substantially from one jurisdiction to another.

-In the United States, regulatory authorities have increasingly signaled that Ether should be treated as a commodity under the jurisdiction of the Commodity Futures Trading Commission (CFTC).
+In the United States, regulatory authorities have increasingly signaled that ether should be treated as a commodity under the jurisdiction of the Commodity Futures Trading Commission (CFTC).
 The CFTC has repeatedly asserted its regulatory authority over Ethereum, with former CFTC Chairman Heath Tarbert stating in 2019 that "ETH is a commodity" and subsequent leadership maintaining this position.
-This classification is largely based on the decentralized nature of the Ethereum network, distinguishing it from securities that represent investments in a common enterprise.

-From a private law perspective, many jurisdictions have recognized Ether as a form of intangible personal property that can be owned, transferred, and used as collateral, similar to other forms of personal property.
-In the United States specifically, the 2022 Amendments to the Uniform Commercial Code (UCC) introduced "controllable electronic records" (CERs) as a new category of personal property that includes digital assets like Ether.
+From a private law perspective, many jurisdictions have recognized ether as a form of intangible personal property that can be owned, transferred, and used as collateral, similar to other forms of personal property.
+In the United States specifically, the 2022 Amendments to the Uniform Commercial Code (UCC) introduced "controllable electronic records" (CERs) as a new category of personal property that includes digital assets like ether.
 Under UCC Article 12, ETH is classified as a CER, which provides a comprehensive framework for its commercial circulation.